Nypa fruticans: Ecology

+Phomatospora nypae on palms in Malaysia.

 Uses

 The long, feathery leaves of the nipa palm are used by local populations as roof material for thatched houses or dwellings.
 The leaves are also used in many types of basketry and thatching.
 Because they are buoyant, large stems are used to train swimmers in Burma.

 On the islands of Roti and Savu, nipa palm sap is fed to pigs during the dry season.
 This is said to impart a sweet flavour to the meat.
 The young leaves are dried, bleached and cut to wrap tobacco for smoking, this practice is also found in Sumatra.

 In Cambodia, this palm is called ចាក cha:k; its leaves are used to cover roofs.

 Roof thatching with the leaves occurs in many places in Papua New Guinea.
 In some coastal areas, the rachis is used for walls in houses, and the leaflets are used for ornaments.
 The epidermises of the leaves are used as cigarette papers.